Grandparents and grandchildren – your rights explained

 Getting financial support

-As a grandparent, you can apply to your local District Court for guardianship if:
+As a grandparent, or other relative carer, you can apply to your local District Court for guardianship if:

 - You have provided the day-to-day care of the child for at least 12 months in a row and